-Laser processing can add value to your product, aid in manufacturing steps, and benefit design.
+Laser processing adds value to your product, aids in manufacturing steps, and benefits design.

 Various Laser capabilities are listed below.

 Your design is easily converted to a precise computer controller motion file by our CAM software.
 Laser machining is sometimes the only option for extremely hard materials such as alumina ceramics.
 Hardness or softness is not a limiting factor for the laser.
 The small laser beam diameter adds flexibility to your design.
 As well, easy to prepare ‘soft tooling’ saves time and money over conventional tooling.
 The laser beam does not wear out from contact with materials – This is true for one or two part prototypes up to thousands of parts.

 This laser processing can be done on blank materials or precisely aligned to your preexisting features.

 Drilling (term often applied to producing round holes) can be used for reducing weight, providing through paths for electrical connections or component pins, clearance for parts in stackups.

 Scribing – generally done on ceramics, this is a lower cost compliment to laser machining.
 Laser scribing usually generates arrays of circuit boards ready for thick film printing and subsequent singulating (breaking by hand or automatic roll or guillotine breaker).
 Finished part size control is not quite as tight as with laser machining but scribing is a less expensive process.

 Ablating can cleanup or remove excess material left from lamination squeeze out or remove a polymer layer down to an existing metal layer without damaging the metal.
 Solder masks can be removed in areas that require access to an electrical pad inadvertently covered.

 Marking serial numbers or part numbers onto components gives permanent traceability for your Quality system.
 Marking can also aid component positioning on a circuit board or act as a solder dam restricting flow to particular areas.